In a survey to our New England Regional Members, the

 Trudeau’s work as a researcher and guest clinician has brought him all over the United States to give master classes.
 In recent years, he has been on the faculty of the Bel Canto Can Belto workshops at Penn State as well as the Vocal Pedagogy Professional Workshop at the Boston Conservatory.
 He has also presented academic research at the Fall Voice, Pan-American Vocology Association, NATS, Musical Theatre Educators’ Alliance, and Voice Foundation conferences.
 Recently, he and his colleagues Amanda Flynn and Aaron Johnson were published in the Journal of Voice.

-Bryan DeSilva is a voice teacher and singer-songwriter who is passionate about storytelling in mediums such as Folk, Pop, Rock, Cabaret, and Musical Theatre.
-Through providing a safe emotional space in which to explore as well as fact-based knowledge of vocal function, Bryan helps students to find the most efficient ways to produce and maintain their own unique sounds.
+Jessye DeSilva is a voice teacher and singer-songwriter who is passionate about storytelling in mediums such as Folk, Pop, Rock, Cabaret, and Musical Theatre.
+Through providing a safe emotional space in which to explore as well as fact-based knowledge of vocal function, Jessye helps students to find the most efficient ways to produce and maintain their own unique sounds.
 A "voice" is so much more than the sound produced by the vocal tract - it is also the set of unique experiences and perspectives which each artist brings to their craft.

 As a member of the queer community, they are interested in exploring and dismantling binary concepts of gender in vocal music through the ways in which we talk about voice qualities and types as well as ways in which we approach repertoire.
-Bryan earned their Doctorate of Musical Arts in Voice Performance and Pedagogy at Temple University.
+Jessye earned their Doctorate of Musical Arts in Voice Performance and Pedagogy at Temple University.
 Their Doctoral Monograph, titled A Survey of the Current State of Contemporary Commercial Music (CCM) Vocal Pedagogy Training at the Graduate Level, focuses on the need for the inclusion of contemporary and musical theatre techniques in graduate level voice pedagogy programs.

 They live in Boston, MA where they serve as Assistant Professor of Musical Theatre Voice at the Boston Conservatory at Berklee.